-As a career coach, sometimes my clients really want to take certain actions.
-At the end of a call, they’re totally committed to doing something that moves them towards their big goal.
+As a coach, sometimes my clients really want to take certain actions.
+At the end of a call, they’re totally committed.
 We’ll have talked about all the tried-and-true strategies for setting smart goals.
 However, a week or two passes, we talk again…and sometimes they haven’t done what they were totally committed to doing.
 And they’re not sure what happened.

-Knowing your “tendency” could be the key to finally doing those things you’ve been struggling to do.
+Knowing your “tendency” could be the key to finally doing the things you’ve been struggling to do.

 UPHOLDER?
 OBLIGER?
 QUESTIONER?
 REBEL?

 Here are links to the four parts of this special series.

 Part 1: The Obliger

 What tendency are you?
 Let me know below.

 Questions or comments?
 I’ll reply.

 Don’t miss a single post.